Everstake Home

 Note: MEV contributions are illustrative estimates based on observed network conditions and will vary significantly by chain, market activity, and validator configuration.
 These figures are not guaranteed.

-The numbers shift depending on chain, market conditions, and the validator’s specific relay mix.
+The numbers shift for Ethereum depending on market conditions, and the validator’s specific relay mix.
 But the gist remains the same: at institutional scale, reward precision matters far more than the headline APR comparison would suggest.

 Regularity of capture matters as much as peak performance.
 A validator that captures MEV opportunistically during high-volatility windows but loses it to routing friction or downtime the rest of the time might deliver less predictable outcomes than one with systematic infrastructure designed for continuous capture.